JakaCikac/gridland/doc/simulation.md

 Game creation
 ============

-Each game is defined as a set of properties, defined in a `.game` file that is actually an INI-like file.
+Each game is defined as a set of properties, defined in a `.sim` file that is actually an INI-like file.

 simulation options